By Mladen Terzic

 | Best For | High-volume DTC brands | Multi-brand, B2B operations |

 Bottom Line: Shopify Plus is perfect for simplicity and speed, while BigCommerce Enterprise fits businesses with technical needs and intricate setups.
 Read on for a detailed breakdown of features, costs, and examples.
+This enterprise ecommerce platform comparison also touches on how the Shopify Plus vs BigCommerce decision stacks up against alternatives like Shopify Plus vs Magento Enterprise.

 Shopify Plus and its enterprise-level competitors cater to different business needs with their distinct features.
 Shopify Plus stands out with its strong multi-channel selling capabilities and a fast, reliable checkout process, making it a great choice for high-volume retailers.
+As an enterprise ecommerce platform, Shopify packs a range of Shopify Plus enterprise features into a single subscription, which is one of the operational differences worth noting in any Shopify Plus vs Enterprise evaluation.

 On the other hand, platforms like BigCommerce Enterprise focus on built-in marketing tools and native SEO functionalities.
 For inventory management, Shopify Plus supports multiple inventory locations, while BigCommerce Enterprise offers centralized management with advanced options like buy online, pick up in store (BOPIS).